anilgeorge04/anilgeorge04.github.io/_pages/categories/just-curious.md

 sidebar:
     nav: "categories"
 ---
-Curious and looking to explore data and learn something new & interesting.
+Curious and looking to explore something interesting?
+Let's dive in